top of page

 It’s these leadership gifts that Christ has given to support, undergird and propel his body so that the mission is fulfilled.

 Each gift is given to demonstrate an aspect of the ministry of Christ, through preaching the crucified and risen Christ with their distinct focus.
-What you see happen in the book of Acts, is a shift, from a focus on the centralization of James and Peter in Jerusalem: to Paul who developed a decentralized apostolic team of church planters.
+What you see happen in the book of Acts, is a shift, from a focus on the centralization of James and Peter in Jerusalem: to Paul who developed a decentralized missional team of church planters.
 It’s through Paul's ministry that we began to see a reproducible model of formation develop.

-Barnabas and Paul were not elders, but they were apostolic team leaders operating in the Ephesians 4:11 leadership gifts of Christ.
+Barnabas and Paul were not elders, but they were team leaders operating in the Ephesians 4:11 leadership gifts of Christ.

 Apostolic network

-Apostolic teams build a net of organizational relationships to oversee, guide, encourage, instruct and equip the ekklesia.
+Missional teams build a net of organizational relationships to oversee, guide, encourage, instruct and equip the ekklesia.

 I am going to introduce a term that is not in the Bible.
 It’s the term extra local ministry and it’s a term I want to use to define ministry which is not confined to the local expression of the ekklesia.